Vehicle emissions control: History

 By the 1974 model year, the United States emission standards had tightened such that the de-tuning techniques used to meet them were seriously reducing engine efficiency and thus increasing fuel usage.
 The new emission standards for 1975 model year, as well as the increase in fuel usage, forced the invention of the catalytic converter for after-treatment of the exhaust gas.
 This was not possible with existing leaded gasoline, because the lead residue contaminated the platinum catalyst.
 In 1972, General Motors proposed to the American Petroleum Institute the elimination of leaded fuels for 1975 and later model year cars.
 The production and distribution of unleaded fuel was a major challenge, but it was completed successfully in time for the 1975 model year cars.
-All modern cars are now equipped with catalytic converters, and leaded fuel is no longer sold at filling stations in most First World countries.
-Leaded racing fuel is available in small quantities from some suppliers, but it is legal for off-road use only.
+All modern cars are now equipped with catalytic converters to further reduce vehicle emissions.

 Leading up to the 1981 model year in the United States, passenger vehicle manufactures were faced with the challenges in its history of meeting new emissions regulations, how to meet the much more restrictive requirements of the Clean Air Act (United States) per the 1977 amendment.
 For example: to meet this challenge, General Motors created a new "Emissions Control Systems Project Center" (ECS) first located at the AC Spark Plug Engineering Building in Flint, Michigan.
 Its purpose was to "Have overall responsibility for the design and development of the carborated and fuel injected closed loop 3-way catalyst system including related electronic controls, fuel metering, spark control, idle speed control, EGR, etc. currently planned through 1981."

+In 1990, the Clean Air Act (CAA) was amended to help further regulate harmful vehicle emissions.
+In the amendment, vehicle fuel regulations became more stringent by limiting how much sulfur was allowed in diesel fuel.
+The amendments also required a procedural change for the creation of gasoline to ensure there are less emissions of hydrocarbons (HC), carbon monoxide (CO), nitrogen oxides (NOX), particulate matter (PM), and volatile organic compounds (VOCs).
+Changes made to the CAA also required the use of oxygenated gasoline to reduce CO emissions.

+Throughout the years, the Environmental Protection Agency (EPA) continued to implement new regulations to reduce harmful emissions for vehicles.
+Some of the more important update standards are as follows.